The Best Metro Hikes In And Around Rotterdam

 The once rural area between Rotterdam and The Hague has become quite urbanized in recent decades.
 Well, the metro line is here for a reason.
 Fortunately, in the 1990s, it was decided at a provincial level that the two cities should not be allowed to grow into one urban sprawl entirely.
 And so this region is not only dotted with old village centers and new suburbs, but also with groves, landscape parks and nature reserves.
 One has to know the way, but it’s certainly possible to do nice hikes here.

 As with walk 4, the first part of the hike goes through the Annie M.G.
 Schmidtpark, parallel to the high-speed railway line.
 But then we bend to the left and pass through the center of Berkel.
 This consists largely of new buildings, but those are built around an ancient church.
-Via the water-rich, reasonably successful new suburb Meerpolder we arrive at the, if possible, even more water-rich Groene Zoom.
+Via the water-rich, reasonably well-designed new suburb Meerpolder we arrive at the, if possible, even more water-rich Groene Zoom.

 Floriade